Kruckash/ELO_Bot/README.md

 * Multiple options for automaticly selecting a player to host match room
 * Multiple team sorting options
 * Multiple map sorting options
+* ELO can automaticly select a map on match start
-* Cooldown system
+* Player cooldown system (temp bans)

+ELO is a highly customizable bot with thousands of users daily!

 ### `NoSQL Database`
 * Uses <a href="https://ravendb.net">RavenDB</a> for storing servers and userdata

-Highly Customizable with thousands of users daily!
 ### `Contributing`
 Feel free to make a pull request, I would love to see everyone's input!